 Acute rheumatic fever Rheumatic Fever Rheumatic fever is a nonsuppurative, acute inflammatory complication of group A streptococcal pharyngeal infection, causing combinations of arthritis, carditis, subcutaneous nodules, erythema... read more with joint involvement and juvenile idiopathic arthritis Juvenile Idiopathic Arthritis (JIA) Juvenile idiopathic arthritis is a group of rheumatic diseases that begins by age 16.
 Arthritis, fever, rash, adenopathy, splenomegaly, and iridocyclitis are typical of some forms.
 Diagnosis... read more (however, these disorders occur mostly in young people, who rarely get gout)

-Rheumatoid arthritis (RA) Rheumatoid Arthritis (RA) Rheumatoid arthritis (RA) is a chronic systemic autoimmune disease that primarily involves the joints.
-RA causes damage mediated by cytokines, chemokines, and metalloproteases.
-Characteristically... read more (however, RA tends to be symmetrical and persistent, with more affected joints during a flare, flares persisting for longer periods of time, and flares in all joints subsiding together; whereas in gout, inflammation is usually flaring in some joints while subsiding in others)
+Rheumatoid arthritis (RA) Rheumatoid Arthritis (RA) Rheumatoid arthritis is a chronic systemic autoimmune disease that primarily involves the joints.
+Rheumatoid arthritis causes damage mediated by cytokines, chemokines, and metalloproteases.... read more (however, RA tends to be symmetrical and persistent, with more affected joints during a flare, flares persisting for longer periods of time, and flares in all joints subsiding together; whereas in gout, inflammation is usually flaring in some joints while subsiding in others)

 Acute fracture in patients unable to provide a history of injury (particularly metatarsal stress fractures)